mmarzolla/parallel-intersections/README.md

 - GNU Make

-There seems to be [issues](https://github.com/NVIDIA/nccl/issues/102§) with the NVidia C compiler on Ubuntu 22.04: the serial and OpenMP version of the parallel intersection algorithm compile and run fine, but the CUDA version does not compile due to the following error:
+There seems to be [issues](https://github.com/NVIDIA/nccl/issues/102§) with the NVidia C compiler bundled with Ubuntu 22.04: the serial and OpenMP versions compile and run fine, but the CUDA version does not compile due to the following error:

 ```
 /usr/include/c++/11/bits/std_function.h:435:145: error: parameter packs not expanded with ‘...’: